Stop Calling Yourself Lazy. Your Brain Might Just Be in a Loop.

 How to Break the Loop (Without Shaming Yourself)

-Instead, research and clinical practice point to a different approach:
+Instead, research and clinical practice both point to a different approach.
+Here it is in 5 easy steps:

 1. Name the Loop